Arkaroola: History

 Mt Painter.
-In 1936, pastoralists holding leases of three adjoining stations offered the Greenwood family the leasehold over the Mount Painter area on condition that get rid of "vermin", which included dingoes, along with feral rabbits, feral camels and goats.
+In 1936, pastoralists holding leases of three adjoining stations offered the Greenwood family the leasehold over the Mount Painter area on the condition that they would get rid of "vermin", which included dingoes, along with feral rabbits, feral camels and goats.
 This was the most mountainous region and the worst pastoral land, on which it was difficult to raise and muster sheep.
 The land was amalgamated under a new lease in 1937, which became Arkaroola.
 As of July 1946, Bentley Greenwood, brother of Gordon, was running Arkaroola Station.

 Uranium exploration persisted sporadically and led to the development of good roads by optimistic companies.

 The Arkaroola Wilderness Sanctuary was established by geologist Reg Sprigg in 1968 after he purchased the pastoral lease.
 He had been involved in surveys in the area before that.
 He purchased the 610 km2 pastoral lease (part of which is now held as freehold) and began the conversion to a wildlife sanctuary.
 In 1979 he was a trustee of the World Wildlife Fund due to his work in the protection of the yellow-footed rock-wallaby.